Idaho Mountain Biking Trails and Maps

 Trail Image Trail Name States Length Surface Rating

-The Ashton-Tetonia Trail officially opened in 2010 and extends nearly 30 miles between the towns of Ashton and Tetonia, Idaho.
-The trail occupies a former rail spur once operated by Union Pacific (the...
+Overview The 30-mile Ashton-Tetonia Trail officially opened in 2010 and extends nearly 30 miles between the towns of Ashton and Tetonia, Idaho.
+The trail occupies a former rail spur once operated...

 The Crown Point Railroad Grade runs 2.7 miles along a flat grade, perfect for walking, cycling or horseback riding.
 The trail is in Lake Cascade State Park and follows the southeast shoreline of the...